tanuverma25/Musem_insights/README.md

 # Museum_insights

+# About
-This project explores the relationships between museums, artists, and artworks through comprehensive SQL queries.
-Using datasets related to museum details, operating hours, artworks,  artist information etc, this analysis covers key questions like museum popularity, artist contributions, and artwork distribution.
+This project explores and analyzes a rich dataset of museums, artists, and artworks using MySQL.
+The dataset consists of seven tables and focuses on uncovering insights about museum collections, artists, and their works.
+The project involves SQL queries that answer complex questions such as museum popularity, artist contributions, and styles across multiple dimensions.

+# Main Aspects

+- Datasets loaded into MySQL using Python (data import).

+- SQL queries to explore museum information, artist details, and artworks.

+- Analysis of relationships such as which artists created works in multiple styles, museum openings, and the popularity of artworks.

+# Technologies Used

+- Python: Used to load the data into MySQL.
+- SQL: For writing queries to extract and analyze the data.

+# Data Source
+The dataset used is from [Kaggle](https://www.kaggle.com/datasets/mexwell/famous-paintings)